Sciatica is a real pain in the butt.

-The best thing to do is to sleep on your back with your legs elevated.
+The best thing to do is to sleep on your back with your legs elevated instead of sleeping on your side.
 Make sure your back and butt are making contact with the mattress but put a couple of pillows under your legs.
-This should provide just enough cushion and just enough support to relieve your sciatic nerve of direct contact.
+This sciatica sleep position should provide just enough cushion and just enough support to relieve your sciatic nerve of direct contact.

 How Do I Get My Sciatic Nerve To Stop Hurting?

 If you’re looking for relief from your sciatica, look no further.
 Here are some tips that can help you feel better.

 Give it time - Sometimes you overwork yourself by lifting too much or something else.
 It’s possible that you just temporarily threw out your back or irritated your leg muscles really badly.
 Give your body a couple of days to heal and see if the pain doesn’t naturally fade.
 If it does, then no harm no foul.
 If it doesn’t.
 Then it’s time to get some help.

 Stand up - Sciatica is at its worst when there’s direct pressure on the nerve.
 So unless that direct pressure is coming from within you, say from a baby, the easiest thing to do is to stand up and take the pressure off of the nerve completely.